CEN3031-Spring2020/CEN3031_Bootcamp4_React/Readme.md

 ```Javascript
 <ChildComponent color=green/>
 ````
-Inside the ChildComponent constructor we could access the prop:
+If ChildComponent were a class we could access the prop like:
 ```Javascript
 class ChildComponent extends React.Component {
   constructor(props) {